svenfuchs/reference_tracking/README.markdown

 Thus, we can put an ArticleSweeper in place that, when the article gets updated, will remove all pages for all URLs from the cache that reference this article.
-(Or expire all pages that reference the @site's tags collection when the tags change.)
+(Or expire all pages that reference the `@site`'s tags collection when the tags change.)

     class Admin::ArticlesController < ApplicationController